Asthma risk unaltered by taking extra vitamin D

 Taking vitamin D supplements does not reduce the risk of asthma attacks in children or adults, research shows.

 The findings are in contrast to a previous review that indicated a reduction in asthma attacks among people taking vitamin D.

-Researchers from the Usher Institute at the University of Edinburgh and Queen Mary University of London did not examine other potential health benefits, but stress there is no harm in taking vitamin D. Experts analysed the results of 20 randomised controlled trials that included data on 1,155 children and 1,070 adults.
+Researchers from the Centre and others from the University of Edinburgh and Queen Mary University of London did not examine other potential health benefits, but stress there is no harm in taking vitamin D. Experts analysed the results of 20 randomised controlled trials that included data on 1,155 children and 1,070 adults.
 The majority of patients in the trials had mild to moderate asthma.